 Emerging Scholars will:

-- Work 4-7 hour per week as a research assistant for a professor or research staff member for the fall and spring semesters (August 2019 through May 2020).
+- Work 4-7 hour per week as a research assistant for a professor or research staff member for the fall and spring semesters (August through May).
 All positions are entry level and do not require previous research experience.
 The 2020-21 positions can be performed remotely if necessary.